Finsch's pygmy parrot: Description

 Finsch's pygmy parrot is characterized by a green head and neck (which is unique among species of the genus Micropsitta).
 The typical length of a green pygmy parrot is 9.5 cm with an average weight of 12 g.
 Male and female individuals can be identified by slight differences in coloration.
 For example, in one subspecies, males possess a blue patch around the lower section of the beak, whereas the female's patch is pink.
-The five recognized subspecies each inhabit a different range within the overall distribution of the species and each has different characteristics between genders.
+The five recognized subspecies each inhabit a different range within the overall distribution of the species and each has different characteristics between sexes.